In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 When was the last time you did something that was scary and just a little crazy (in a good way)?
 Exactly.
 For me that’s a very rare occurrence, because I like to play it safe.

 But how do we know we’ll fail if we don’t try?
 We limit ourselves with fear, insecurity and by not making the necessary sacrifices.
 What is the price you are willing to pay for financial freedom?

 Nothing in life is free.
 So if you aren’t paying with money you’re paying in time.

 Back in 2011, I told one of my friends that I wanted to start a blog so I could start earning money on the side.
 I’ve always loved writing and both my parents have written and published books, and are fascinating speakers.
 I guess it’s in my blood.

 My friend thought I was crazy, especially since I didn’t know very much about writing, blogging or the technical parts of running an online business.
 But I didn’t let that stop me.
 All I knew is that I wanted to try, and then I took action.

 I’ve made some mistakes, and will continue to make them as I travel down this road.
-It’s been something I dreamed of doing but never thought I was good enough.
+Being rich is something I dreamed but never thought I would actually achieve.
+I didn’t believe I was good enough.

 And now, I’m running a business that brings in over $100,000 a year!